-Data as of 6/30/2022 1 Yr(%) 3 Yrs(%) 5 Yrs(%) 10 Yrs(%) 15 Yrs(%) Systems' Total Return (Gross of Fees) -7.1 7.3 7.3 8.5 6.1 Systems' Total Return (Net of Fees) -7.2 7.0 6.9 8.2 5.7 Policy Index -6.7 6.2 6.5 7.8 5.8
+Data as of 6/30/2023 1 Yr(%) 3 Yrs(%) 5 Yrs(%) 10 Yrs(%) 15 Yrs(%) Systems' Total Return (Gross of Fees) 9.7 10.1 7.4 8.2 7.2 Systems' Total Return (Net of Fees) 9.6 9.8 7.2 7.8 6.8 Policy Index 8.4 9.0 6.5 7.3 6.8

-InvMetrics Public Funds Greater than \$1 Billion Universe Risk-Return Comparison (Gross of Fees)
+InvMetrics Public Funds Greater than \$1 Billion Universe Risk-Return Comparison (Net of Fees)

 NEPC provides the Systems with quarterly economic and investment market updates, performance reviews, investment manager monitoring and selection advice, and related investment services for traditional and non-traditional asset classes.
-In preparing our performance analysis for the Systems, we rely on the accuracy of financial data provided by the Systems' custodian bank and investment managers.
+In preparing performance analysis for the Systems, NEPC relies on the accuracy of financial data provided by the Systems' custodian bank and investment managers.
 CFRS's custodian, The Northern Trust Company, independently prepared the underlying performance data used in this report.
 The Systems' goals are measured against stated policy objectives, appropriate benchmarks and comparative universes over multiple time periods.
-This review process allows the Boards to evaluate whether established goals are being achieved on an absolute, relative and risk-adjusted basis.
+This review process allows CFRS to evaluate whether established goals are being achieved on an absolute, relative and risk-adjusted basis.